-We have something to say about all the "bikini body" talk we hear every spring: we don't get it.
-Isn’t it preferable to have a healthy body year-round and not just in time for beach season??
-Yes, it's true that hemlines creep shorter between May and September, but here at TC HQ, we think it’s about more than just about looking good (although, admittedly, that’s a happy consequence).
+We have something to say about all the “bikini body” talk we hear every summer: we don’t get it.
+Isn’t it preferable to have a healthy body year-round and not just in time for beach season?
+Yes, it’s true that hemlines creep shorter between May and September, but here at COV HQ, we think it’s about more than just about looking good (although, admittedly, that’s a happy consequence).
 Cue Lyons Den founder, Bethany Lyons, who shares our feelings on the subject and has created a full-body yoga toning circuit to help us be stronger and leaner all year long.

 Low Lunge to 3 Crescent Lunge Dips to Arched Back

 “Step into a low lunge with your feet hips-width apart.
 Bring your hands to your thighs and focus on contracting the abdominals.
 Bring your hands to your hips.
 Squeeze the back of your thigh and lift up, then dip down three times.
 Slowly transition by bringing your arms straight above your head.
 Start arching your back and reach behind your head with your outstretched arms.
 This sequence is going to strengthen and tone your quadriceps and glutes.”

 “Bend over (as if you’re touching your toes) and place your hands about foot-width in front of your feet.
 Keep your hips high and go up on your toes with your knees slightly bent.
 Draw your knees towards your armpits and up high against your triceps.
 Gently transfer the weight to your knees to lift your feet off the ground.
 Actively engage your core muscles and flex your feet up toward your glutes, then lower back down to the floor.
 Repeat this motion several times.
 Remember that every time you lift your feet up, squeeze into the center line of your body and press into the floor.
 This move with help strengthen your core, upper back and arm muscles.”